 Reconciling in Christ Congregation

-In June of 2020, Emmanuel became a Reconciling in Christ congregation and have made a public commitment to welcome, include and celebrate lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA+) people and their loved ones.
+In June 2020, Emmanuel became a Reconciling in Christ congregation and has made a public commitment to welcome, include, and celebrate lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA+) people and their loved ones.
 We welcome and affirm full participation by all because God loves and welcomes all.